deniz-oezdemir/Spaeti-SnackEnd/.github/pull_request_template.md

 # Reference

-Add any useful references, such as links to documentation, articles, or discussions related to this PR.
+Please add any useful references, such as links to documentation, articles, or discussions related to this PR.